findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 ## **Risks and Limitations (It’s Like a Jungle Sometimes)**

 Ethereum is pretty awesome, but it isn't perfect (yet).
-Using the ecosystem comes with occasional tradeoffs and some risks you'll want to avoid.
+Using the ecosystem comes with occasional trade-offs and some risks you'll want to avoid.

 ### **Gas Fees Can Spike**